-Recommended for prospective law school students: Accounting 201
+Recommended for prospective law school students: Accounting 201 and 202.

-Requirements for a minor in History: 9 hours in American and 9 hours in European and/or non-Western history.
+Requirements for a minor in History: HIST 202; 9 3 hours in American history; and 3 9 hours in European or Asian and/or non-Western history; 9 additional hours of history electives.